 funded mandates in bold

-Los Angeles Capital’s quantitative models are also effective in delivering superior Emerging Markets performance.
+Los Angeles Capital’s quantitative models are also effective in delivering strong Emerging Markets performance.
 After years of research and model development, Los Angeles Capital launched the Emerging Markets equity strategy in 2009.
-Today, Los Angeles Capital manages $6.6 billion* in Emerging Markets equity portfolios.
+Today, Los Angeles Capital manages $6.3 billion* in Emerging Markets equity portfolios.
 The firm manages Emerging Markets portfolios against the MSCI Emerging Markets Index and includes all securities in the index as candidates in the portfolio.

-The objective of the Emerging Markets equity strategy is to produce a superior return versus the benchmark with a tracking error of 3-5%.
 The strategy is available to institutions in commingled (separate vehicles for U.S. and non-U.S. investors) form or via a separate account (subject to certain minimums on size).

 Los Angeles Capital manages $2.3 billion* in strategies designed to maximize return and minimize total risk.
 The firm specifically forecasts the risk premium associated with volatility along with other factors associated with low volatility investing (e.g., sectors, leverage, and value).
 Utilizing these forecasts, the firm builds portfolios designed to capture the low volatility anomaly while also dynamically adjusting the volatility of the portfolio based on forward looking volatility estimates.
 Managed volatility strategies are available in the following mandates: